andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 NOTE: LOTS OF THIS IS THE SOLUTION BUT WE CAN PULL THAT DOWN TO LOWER SECTIONS LATER

+* Discovering boundaries - this was a very process-intensive environment, where things (cases) _seemed_ to pass through a lot of organisations and hands.

+* The "domain" was co-owned (courts and prosecutor)  The PROCESS spanned multiple organisations

 * Complex Architectural choices - devs getting drowned by them.
 It was almost always an impediment rather than a boost.

 * The scale - EVERYTHING was CQRS (EVERYTHING) and Microservices, plus it was being built by multiple teams in parallel, staffed from multiple partners.
 (Different roles thought in different ways - e.g. Devs, BAs, Data Architects, Software Architects, etc.  Find something which ties all this together (-> DOMAIN VISION))